medic/cht-docs/content/en/apps/reference/app-settings/user-permissions.md

 keywords: user-roles user-permissions
 ---

-Permissions are defined by the `permissions` object in the `base_settings.json` file.
-Permissions can also be configured using the App Management app.
+Permissions are defined manually by the `permissions` object in the `base_settings.json` file.
 Each permission is defined as an array of user role identifiers that have the permission granted.

+The App Management provides an interface to help non-technical administrative users assign permissions to user roles.

 {{< see-also page="apps/reference/app-settings/user-roles" title="User roles" >}}